Abdul Rohim

-Abdul Rohim (born 6 April 1992) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Bekasi City.
+Abdul Rohim (born 6 April 1992) is an Indonesian professional footballer who plays as a goalkeeper for Championship club Deltras.

 Club career

 He started playing with PSMS as a goalkeeper in 2017 played in Liga 2.
-In the season he managed with his club to be promotional team to 2018 Liga 1 as runner-up after beaten Persebaya with a score of 3-2.
+In the season he managed with his club to be promotional team to 2018 Liga 1 as runner-up after beaten Persebaya with a score of 3–2.

-The name Abdul Rohim drew public attention after successfully dismissed 3 penalties in the 2018 Piala Presiden match against Persebaya which ended in winning on penalties 7-6.
+The name Abdul Rohim drew public attention after successfully dismissed 3 penalties in the 2018 Piala Presiden match against Persebaya which ended in winning on penalties 7–6.

 In the third round of 2018 Liga 1 against Persija Jakarta he injured a posterior cruciate ligament (PCL) injury and had to rest for a while.